elifiner/dmlog/README.md

-# PoeLog
+# DMLog

-PoeLog is a simple Chrome extension that allows you to download a full transcript of your conversation with an AI bot on poe.com.
-It's particularly useful for capturing long-running conversations that you may want to use as a source of data for other purposes.
-With the new update, you can now choose to include either just the human, just the bot, or both parties' messages in the transcript.
+DMLog is a simple Chrome extension that allows you to download a full transcript of your Twitter DM conversations.
+This tool is ideal for archiving conversations or using them as a source of data for AI analysis.

 ## Installation